Tidal response beyond vacuum General Relativity with a canonical definition: Definition of a canonical tidal response function

 Let us compare the approach to determine particular solutions in the current work to that in the context of dynamical tides in vacuum GR, proposed in Ref.~\cite{Katagiri:2024wbg}.
 The latter applies to particular solutions that appear in the low-frequency expansion of the linearized (vacuum) Einstein equations, leading to zero dynamical TLNs for a Schwarzschild BH in both even and odd sectors.
-This allows us to define dynamical tidal deformabilities of relativistic stars, such as neutron stars, in GR as the differences from the BH values (zero) under the unified definition in a simple manner.
+This calibration allows us to quantify linear tidal responses, including up to dynamical regimes, of relativistic stars, such as neutron stars, within GR as the differences from the BH value in a unified and simple manner.

-However, if one specifies the particular solutions~$P_{H/h}^{(i,j)}$ in this alternative way, we found that BHs in the particular models presented in Appendix~\ref{Appendix:model} have zero electric-type BH TLNs.
-This suggests that the latter procedure is inappropriate for comparing BH TLNs beyond vacuum GR.
-On the other hand, if one adopts the approach in this work for particular solutions in the dynamical tides in GR, the dynamical TLNs of a Schwarzschild BH are non-vanishing~\cite{Katagiri:2024wbg}, making it slightly inconvenient for determining dynamical tidal deformabilities of relativistic stars.
+Following this spirit, one can set tidal response functions of any BHs to those in GR~(e.g., zero TLNs), even in beyond-vacuum GR scenarios, thereby simplifying the unified measurement of linear tidal responses of any non-BH objects as the difference from the BH values in a given theory.
+There are certain advantages.
+However, this approach privileges any BHs equally, resulting in multiple baselines depending on the underlying theory of gravity or the surrounding matter environments, despite the fact that neither is known {\it a priori}.
+This would, in turn, make comparisons of results difficult due to differences among numerous different theories or setups.

+We find the CTRF more convenient and simpler because it privileges only the Schwarzschild BH in GR as the unique baseline.
+In other words, the CTRFs of any spherical objects quantify modification of the theory of gravity, differences in the equation of state, or other properties of compact objects and their surroundings, in terms of their difference from the value of the Schwarzschild BH within GR, in a unified manner.
+Note that the CTRF is not the unique way to set the Schwarzschild BH in GR as a baseline.
+We believe its construction is the simplest.
+Indeed, as will be seen in the next section, the CTRFs recover most of the known results for BHs in alternative theories of gravity, even though the tidal response functions in the literature were defined in a model-dependent and subjective manner.